objcio/articles/2014-09-10-swift-functions.md

 In contrast, while Swift syntax looks a lot more like other programming languages, it can also get a lot more complicated and confusing than Objective-C.

 Before I continue, I want to clarify the difference between a Swift *method* and *function*, as I'll be using both terms throughout this article.
-Here is the definition of Methods, according to Apple's [Swift Programming Language Book](https://developer.apple.com/library/prerelease/mac/documentation/Swift/Conceptual/Swift_Programming_Language/Methods.html):
+Here is the definition of methods, according to Apple's [Swift Programming Language Book](https://developer.apple.com/library/prerelease/mac/documentation/Swift/Conceptual/Swift_Programming_Language/Methods.html):

 > Methods are functions that are associated with a particular type.
 Classes, structures, and enumerations can all define instance methods, which encapsulate specific tasks and functionality for working with an instance of a given type.
 Classes, structures, and enumerations can also define type methods, which are associated with the type itself.
 Type methods are similar to class methods in Objective-C.